ztakis/AccessLogger/README.md

 # NFC/RFID access control and logging
 This is my CS50x final project

 ![screenshot.png](screenshot.png)

-## Features
+## Description
-Arduino based NFC/RFID access control and logging
+Arduino based NFC/RFID access control and logging solution that includes a Flask web page for real time monitoring

 ## Table of Contents